dragonfire535/xiao/README.md

 * **sora-selfie:** Draws an image or a user's avatar behind Sora taking a selfie.
 * **sos:** Sends a "Esther Verkest's Help Sign" comic with the text of your choice.
 * **spongebob-burn:** Sends a "Spongebob Throwing Something into a Fire" meme with words of your choice.
+* **this-guy:** Draws an image or a user's avatar over the "Get a load of this guy" meme.
 * **thug-life:** Draws "Thug Life" over an image or a user's avatar.
 * **to-be-continued:** Draws an image with the "To Be Continued..." arrow.
 * **two-buttons:** Sends a "Two Buttons" meme with the buttons of your choice.